Petitnuagedk/Buildings_Aware_Path_Loss_Modeling_in_ns-3/README.md

 ### Key Features

-* **Building Awareness**: Accounts for the presence of buildings between transmitter and receiver nodes
+* **Buildings Awareness**: Accounts for the presence of buildings between transmitter and receiver nodes
 * **First-Order Approximation**: Limits signal reflections to one and considers only one diffraction effect and one reflection to reduce computational complexity
 * **Loss Calculation**: Computes path loss based on node positions, building presence, and signal interaction with buildings
 * **Integration with ns-3**: Utilizes ns-3's `BuildingsPropagationLossModel` and `MobilityModel` classes